Construction of minimal integrity basis for anisotropic hyperelasticity via structural tensors: Introduction

+Materials such as composites or rolled metals are widely used in construction and engineering due to their direction-dependent mechanical responses, which arise from their internal structure.
 In continuum theory, accurately capturing this behavior requires a constitutive model that sufficiently reflects the material’s physical response.
 As \citet{truesdell_non-linear_1965} emphasized, formulating such models remains one of the central open problems in continuum mechanics.
-Many classical approaches~\citep{schroder_anisotropic_2008, chaimoon_anisotropic_2019, holzapfel_new_2000, holzapfel_determination_2005, may-newman_constitutive_1998, ogden_introducing_2007,wollner_general_2023}, as well as modern machine learning-based techniques such as neural networks~\citep{linka_constitutive_2021, klein_polyconvex_2022, fuhg_learning_2022, tac_data-driven_2022, Linden2023, kalina_neural_2024,dammas_neural_2025,dammas_when_2025}, rely on invariants as foundational elements of the model.
+Many classical approaches~\citep{may-newman_constitutive_1998, holzapfel_new_2000, itskov_class_2004, holzapfel_determination_2005, ogden_introducing_2007, schroder_anisotropic_2008, chaimoon_anisotropic_2019, wollner_general_2023, Ciambella2024}, as well as modern machine learning-based techniques such as neural networks~\citep{linka_constitutive_2021, klein_polyconvex_2022, fuhg_learning_2022, tac_data-driven_2022, Linden2023, kalina_neural_2024,dammas_neural_2025,dammas_when_2025}, rely on invariants as foundational elements of the model.
 These invariants encode material symmetry or anisotropy according to Neumann’s principle, which states that the material symmetry must be preserved in the constitutive equations~\citep{neumann_vorlesungen_1885,Ebbing2010}.
 Finding the relationships between specific anisotropies and the corresponding invariants was an important focus of research in the second half of the 20th century, during which various types of invariants were identified and classified in the context of continuum theory.
-Below, we provide a brief overview of some of the work done in this field.
+Below, we provide a brief overview of some of the work done in this field, mostly from the mechanics community. \begin{remark} The authors would like to point out that the terminology used in invariant theory sometimes differs in the mathematics and mechanics community, even though the two refer to the same concept.
+In particular, the terms irreducible integrity bases and irreducible functional bases are encountered in several publications of the mechanics community~\citep{smith_1963,Pennisi1987,Apel2004,Ebbing2010}.
+In these works, a given set of invariants is termed irreducible, if no invariant in that set can be expressed as a polynomial or general function depending on the other elements of the set.
+However, in mathematics, irreducibility is a property of polynomials.
+In particular, in invariant theory, irreducibility refers to homogeneous polynomial invariants of positive degree and means that such an invariant is not expressible as a product of two other non-constant invariant polynomials~\citep[p.~14]{froberg_introduction_1998}.
+Furthermore, an integrity basis such that none of its elements can be expressed as a polynomial in the others is denoted as minimal, not as irreducible~\citep[Definition 4.1]{olive_minimal_2017}.
+Likewise, a functional basis is called minimal if none of its elements can be expressed as a function of the others.
+This terminology is utilized throughout this paper.
+The most important terms used in this publication are defined in \ref{sec:glossar} and referenced at important points in the text. \end{remark}